 Also, Ch.
-6, sophism 3, where Buridan talks about a mental proposition as being divided into subject, copula and predicate:
+6, sophism 3, where Buridan talks about a mental proposition as being divided into subject, copula and predicate86:

-But it is to be said that for a spoken proposition properly so called more is required, namely that the subject of the mental proposition be designated by one utterance and the predicate by another, and the complexive concept that is the copula by a third [utterance], or at least the subject and predicate by one verb.
+But it is to be said that for a spoken proposition properly so called more is required, namely that the subject of the mental proposition be designated by one utterance and the predicate by another, and the complexive87 concept that is the copula by a third [utterance], or at least the subject and predicate by one verb.88

-So the claim that mental propositions are composed of mental terms is not something that was just said in passing; it seems to be pretty much a settled view.
+So the claim that mental propositions are composed of mental terms is not something that was just said in passing; it seems to be pretty much a settled view.89

-The view implies that we have not only mental categorematic terms - that is, terms that signify things - but also mental syncategoremata, the "logical particles," like 'not', 'all', 'and', 'or', 'if ... then', 'necessarily', etc. A list of categorematic terms is not enough to make up a proposition.
+The view implies that we have not only mental categorematic terms that is, terms that signify things - but also mental syncategoremata, the "logical particles," like 'not', 'all', 'and', 'or', 'if ... then', 'necessarily', etc. A list of categorematic terms is not enough to make up a proposition.

 What is the distinction between categoremata and syncategoremata?
-Ockham discusses this in Summa of Logic I.4.
+Ockham discusses this in Summa of Logic 1.4.
 In terms of formal semantics, the difference can be put like this:

-If you think of the semantics of a language as being given by (a) a set of models, and (b) a set of truth conditions that allow you to assign truth values to the propositions of the language with respect to those models, then
+If you think of the semantics of a language as being given by (a) a set of models, and (b) a set of truth conditions that allow you to as-